-Klaviyo is a Boston-based tech company that helps businesses of every size build amazing experiences across email and other owned channels.
+Klaviyo is a Boston-based**text in italic tech company that helps businesses of every size build amazing experiences across email and other owned channels.
 From entrepreneurs to iconic brands, there’s no shortage of customer stories to share, but Alicia Thomas, Senior Marketing Manager at Klaviyo, had the goal of telling them in a way that went beyond traditional blog posts or podcasts.
 Creating a docuseries about some of their customers seemed like the best way to share these unique stories in a more entertaining and engaging way, and that’s how Beyond Black Friday came to be.

 In this docuseries, Alicia went out to California to uncover how three brands, Chubbies, Sunski, and the Love is Project, prepare for Cyber Weekend and keep their businesses booming long after the holidays are over.
 By sharing the strategies of other successful brands, Klaviyo wanted to educate and inspire ecommerce marketers to push their own marketing strategies to the next level.

 We had the chance to sit down with Alicia and dig deeper into the strategy, production, and promotion of Beyond Black Friday.
 Keep reading to learn more about Klaviyo’s journey to creating their own twelve-episode series and how it helps their business grow.

 Wistia: What’s your role as Senior Marketing Manager at Klaviyo like?

 Alicia: I spend a lot of time talking with our customers, creating content, and nurturing relationships.
 My role involves a lot of listening and trying to figure out the best ways I can help our community connect and learn from one another.

 Wistia: How do content ideas come to fruition?
 Do you outsource others to help with ideation, production, or other creative needs?